Intelligence, imagination, and knowledge are essential resources common to man. It is effectiveness that converts them into results.

 Across your executive summary and you executive resume, emphasize skills, experiences and attributes which are unique to you.

 The above example determines that you are a Supply Chain Specialist with more than 30 years of experience and that you have a track record of handling teams and delivering targets.
-This adds value to your resume.
+This adds value to your executive resume.

 Understanding Personal Branding and Value Proposition